 Teach children that a little squeeze of watercolor paint goes a long way before trying this heart art salt painting project with pipettes.

 Heart Art Salt Painting Project Step By Step Directions

 Step 1 – Draw a Heart or Hearts with White Glue On Cardstock

-Download and print our FREE printable heart template onto cardstock and place it on a baking tray.
+Download and print any of our printable heart templates onto cardstock and place it on a baking tray.
 Cardstock is recommended over regular printer paper because salt painting requires thicker paper so it does not fall apart.